oo20/ios-directory-listing-swift-realm-objectmapper-alamofire/README.md

 If you have permission, install the NodeJS sample server locally on your computer.
 Follow readme instructions located at: https://github.com/oo20/nodejs-csv-to-json-api-directory-listing-server

-Then make sure you have cocoapods and XCode 9.3 (9E145) installed. pod install
+Then make sure you have cocoapods and XCode 9.3 (9E145) installed (uses Swift 4.1). pod install
 Open the workspace with XCode.
 Configure the server IP address within the AppManager class.